Cloud is Considered a Niche Market

 This poses a challenge when filling specialized Cloud roles.

-When filling a Cloud role, it’s best to go with a Cloud Specialist Recruiter who knows the market.
+When filling a Cloud role, it’s best to go with a Cloud Recruiter who knows the market.
 They can understand the terminology and skill sets that match the “full package” and align with your company’s vision.